kthpanor/vlxman/_sources/docs/embedding.md

 In both cases, the user needs to specify the number of layers of the molecular surface as well as the surface grid point density in these layers (in units of Å$^{-2}$).

-[Download](../input_files/h2o-esp.inp) the input file to calculate the ESP charges for the water molecule at the HF/6-31G level of theory.
+Download a [text file](../input_files/h2o-esp.inp) or [Python script](../input_files/h2o-esp.py) type of input file to calculate the ESP charges for the water molecule at the HF/6-31G level of theory.

 ### RESP charges